Piano Concerto No. 2 (Chopin)

 The Piano Concerto No. 2 in F minor, Op.
-21, is a piano concerto composed by Frédéric Chopin in fall 1829.
+21, is a piano concerto composed by Frédéric Chopin in the fall of 1829.
 Chopin composed the piece before he had finished his formal education, at around 20 years of age.
 It was first performed on 17 March 1830, in Warsaw, Poland, with the composer as soloist.
 It was the second of his piano concertos to be published (after the Piano Concerto No. 1), and so was designated as "No. 2", even though it was written first.

 From May 2024, a score from the collection of the National Library of Poland, where a piano part is in Chopin’s own hand, is presented at a permanent exhibition in the Palace of the Commonwealth.

-Structure
+Music

 The work contains the three movements typical of instrumental concertos of the period:

 A typical performance lasts around 30 to 35 minutes.